Inksonchain/INKs-onchain/README.md

 - **Inscribed on Bitcoin Ordinals**
 - Optimized under **40kb** per inscription
-- Linked to a dynamic **HTML menu** that allows background and style customization on chain
+- Inscribed together with dynamic **HTML menu** that allows background and style customization on chain

 ## 🌐 Official Links